Dizzy611/In_GME/README.md

 the LGPL.

 Changelog:
+ - Changes from v0.05 to v0.06
+   - Basic track information (title, length, number of tracks, etc) will now show for all in_gme tracks in the list, and will not disappear when you try to use the (currently non-existant) info dialog.
+I managed to get this working by creating a temporary emu instance and freeing it at the end of the info grab.
  - Changes from v0.04 to v0.05
    - Fixed visualizations by re-working current position/seeking to better fit with the way winamp expects them to work.
 Seeking should also be faster and cleaner now.
 Also, removed